andychen3/CoffeeBuzz---Intro-To-Databases-CS340/README.md

 Features:
 ------------------------------------------------------------------------------------------
-* Ability to create Customers, Orders, Addresses, Products, and OrderDetails Entities
+* Ability to create Customers, Orders, Addresses, Products, and OrderDetails Entities.
-* All Entities allow the full CRUD steps that utilizies Flask as the backend and MySQL queries to add entries to the database
+* All Entities allow the full CRUD steps that utilizies Flask as the backend and MySQL queries to add entries to the database.
+* Live web application deployed on Heroku.